cosmos/chain-registry/README.md

-# tm-networks
+# chain-registry

-This repo contains a `chain.json` for a number of tendermint based chains.
+This repo contains a `chain.json` for a number of cosmos-sdk based chains.
 A `chain.json` contains data that makes it easy to start running or interacting with a node.

 ## Contributing